affinda/affinda-python/docs/models.md

 :vartype file: IO
 :ivar url: URL to an invoice to download and process.
 :vartype url: str
-:ivar identifier: Unique identifier for the document.
-If creating a document and left blank, one will be automatically generated.
+:ivar identifier: A random string that uniquely identify the resource.
 :vartype identifier: str
 :ivar file_name: Optional filename of the file.
 :vartype file_name: str